Wh1teRabbitHU/AbstractModel.js/README.md

 ## <a id="working-example"></a> Working example:

 Check local-store.js under the example folder.
 Later I'll make an interactive page to play with the data.

+## <a id="changelogs"></a> Changelogs

+### 0.2.0

+- New functionality, pre-registering your model instances.
+It's very handy for package tools such as browserify!
+(It had a problem when if you tried to dinamicaly require modules, then it didn't include submodels and eventually crashed)
+- Big cleanup refactor.
+Now its a bit better to understand the code under the hood.
+All main functions are separated by their functionality.

+### 0.1.3

+- Minor fixes.
+Now you can pass null as 'values'.
+In the following cases:
+	- The update function now do nothing. (previously it's just crashed)
+	- The 'values' setter clears all the values assigned to the model instance.
+- Removed 'fs' module, because Browserify is not entirely support its functionality so it had to go.
+Although It's still not working fully with client side packagers.
+(It's a future plan to fix entirely)

+## 0.1.2

+- All attributes are now converted into object type.
+It makes the code a bit more readable and now its a bit easier to follow the changes of the instance's inner attributes.
+- New global function: 'clone(obj)'.
+It creates an other instance with the given instance values, recursively. (every sub-models and arrays are cloned also as a new instance)
+- The abstract model also has this function: 'clone()'.
+Same as the global one, it makes a new copy from the model instance, recursively.

+## 0.1.1

+- Updated 'values' getter.
+It's now recursively filters the object's values.
+No longer leave the sub-model's inner attributes in the returned value object.

+## 0.1.0

+- First bigger release.
+The implemented functions are (hopefully :) ) working and all the functionality has unit test cases.